ccmeyers/petite-performer/README.md

 * queries the database based on location, age, and availablilty
 * returns results with or without params
 * sorts results by location (nearest to user's location)
+* provides google map image of school's location that links to google maps

 ## Future